-- Regular emails inform students of important issues. - A list of short/long-term housing possibilities in the area is available by calling ITEA at (720) 890-8922. - New student orientation is provided through the online student portal before classes start on the first day of classes. - Each student is issued a student identification card when they begin their course of study at the Institute.
-The student ID can be used for discounts on purchases at many stores in the area.

-- Introductory business cards are provided to students. - Students receive discounted rates for treatment in the ITEA Student Clinic. - The Institute's Binding Path Bookstore is located on campus.
+- Regular emails inform students of important issues. - A list of short/long-term housing possibilities in the area is available by calling ITEA at (720) 890-8922. - New student orientation is provided through the online student portal before classes start on the first day of classes.
+New student orientation is provided through both the online student portal or videos prior to the first day of classes. - Each student is issued a student identification card when they begin their course of study at the Institute.
+The student ID can be used for discounts on purchases at many stores in the area. - Introductory business cards are provided to students. - Students receive discounted rates for treatment in the ITEA Student Clinic. - The Institute's Binding Path Bookstore is located on campus.
 Students can purchase most books at cost, plus a minimal fee for handling.
 The bookstore also carries personal items and other supplies. - The Institute's library is always expanding.
-It contains books, periodicals, journals, videotapes, state laws and charts.
+It contains books, periodicals, journals, recordings, state laws and charts.
 JB Worsley has kindly donated a portion of the library of the late Professor J.R.
-Worsley to ITEA. - ITEA's student mentoring program provides assistance from other students more advanced in their training. - Personal and academic counseling and advising is available upon request. - ITEA partners with Naropa University to provide additional counseling services to our students, if needed. - Class sizes are small to allow for care and tracking of each individual student. - Tutoring is available by referral through the ITEA office. - A computer, copier and printing machines are available solely for student use. - Group orders of student supplies may be placed by the Institute. - Clinical insurance for each student is paid by ITEA. - Students receive instruction on the basic principles of Traditional Chinese Medicine to support them. in studying for and preparing to take their national acupuncture examinations.
+Worsley to ITEA. - ITEA's student mentoring program provides assistance from other students more advanced in their training. - Personal and academic counseling and advising is available upon request.

+- ITEA partners with Naropa University to provide additional counseling services to our students, if needed. - Class sizes are small to allow for care and tracking of each individual student. - Tutoring is available by referral through the ITEA office. - A computer, copier and printing machines are available solely for student use. - Group orders of student supplies may be placed by the Institute. - Clinical insurance for each student is paid by ITEA. - Students receive instruction on the basic principles of Traditional Chinese Medicine to support them in studying for and preparing to take their national acupuncture examinations. - Students will be provided with a RocketBook for class note taking and easy uploading to an online platform.